sanskrit-coders/subhAShita-pratimAlA-scala/README.md

 # Initial setup
 * Link /home/vvasuki/.android/sbt/sdk to android sdk folder.
 * Just use the Build menu in Intellij to generate signed apk.
+If it fails, do packageRelease

 ## Quick sbt commands
+* You may need to drop the app/ below.
   * app/android:run
   * app/android:packageRelease
+    * This uses credentials to keystore in local.properties, if available.

 # Help links
 * <https://github.com/scala-android/sbt-android>